sCompile: Critical Path Identification and Analysis for Smart Contracts: Approach

 \subsection{Identifying Property-Violating Paths}

-After the previous step, we are left with a set of important program paths.
-To prioritize the program paths for user inspection, we proceed to analyze these paths in order to check whether critical properties are potentially violated or not.
-The objective is to prioritize those program paths which may trigger violation of critical properties for user inspection.
-In the following, we introduce some of the properties that we focus on in detail and discuss the rest briefly.
-We remark that these properties are designed based on previously known vulnerabilities.
-Furthermore, the properties can be configured and extended in \newtool. \\
+Next, \newtool~prioritizes paths that violate critical properties.
+The objective is to prioritize those paths which may trigger violation of critical properties for user inspection.
+The properties are designed based on previously known vulnerabilities and they can be configured and extended in \newtool.

-\emph{Property: Respect the Limit} In \newtool, we allow users to set a limit on the amount of Ether transferred out of the contract's wallet.
-This is inspired by common practice applied in banking systems.
-For each program path, we statically check whether Ether is transferred out of the wallet and whether the transferred amount is potentially beyond the limit.
-That is, for each program path which transfers Ether, we use a symbolic variable to simulate the remaining limit, which is initialized to be the limit.
-Each time an amount is transferred out, we decrease the variable by the same amount.
-Afterwards, we check whether the remaining limit (i.e., a symbolic expression) is less than zero.
-If it is, we conclude that the program path potentially violates the property.
-Note that if we are unable to determine the exact amount to be transferred (e.g., it may depend on the user input), we conservatively assume the limit may be broken.
+\textbf{\emph{Property: Respect the Limit.}} In \newtool, we allow users to set a limit on the amount of Ether transferred out of the contract's wallet.
+For each path, we statically check whether Ether is transferred out of the wallet and whether the transferred amount is potentially beyond the limit.
+To do so, for each path, we use a symbolic variable to simulate the remaining limit.
+Each time an amount is transferred out, we decrease the variable accordingly and check whether the remaining limit is less than zero.
+If so, the path potentially violates the property.
+Note that if we are unable to determine the exact amount to be transferred , we conservatively assume the limit may be broken.